-- Many indigenous people worldwide have stopped passing on their ancestral languages to the next generation because the next generation has adopted the language of the majority of the culture.
-The next generation is not interested in learning the ancestral language and may feel disconnected to their native community and its traditions.
+- Many indigenous peoples have stopped passing on their ancestral languages to the next generation because the younger generation has adopted the country’s most spoken language.

 - A community may feel pressure to integrate into a larger culture, whether by law or by cultural pressure.